actions-marketplace-validations/rwxland_action-automatic-releases/README.md

 ## Usage Examples

-### Automatically generate a pre-release when changes land on master
+### Automatically generate a pre-release when changes land on main

-This example workflow will kick in as soon as changes land on `master`.
+This example workflow will kick in as soon as changes land on `main`.
 After running the steps to build and test your project:

 1. It will create (or replace) a git tag called `latest`.
 1. Generate a changelog from all the commits between this, and the previous `latest` tag.